tichavskym/sur/README.md

 python3 images_resnet/plotting.py
 ```

-## Audio training evaluation
+## Audio model training & evaluation

-Evaluation of the GMM models during training was performed using `audio/peekin.py` and `plotting.py` helper scripts.
+Evaluation of the GMM models during training was performed using `audio/peekin.py` and `audio/plotting.py` helper
+scripts.
+During training, we were watching the sum of total log likelihoods for both target and non-target classes.
+For validation, we were looking at the sum of differences from the expected probabilities on all data samples.

-See following figure for performance of the GMM models on training and validation datasets with respect to the number of
+See the following figure for performance of the GMM models on test and validation datasets with respect to the number of
 components and iterations used.
+We used only clear data for evaluation (without any augmentation).

 ![GMM performance](doc/gmm_errors.png)

+Note that the means of the Gaussian components are initialized stochastically from the training samples,
+so the results may vary between runs.
+Also, for target class, there is only 10 training samples, so when choosing more
+components, they may not be fully utilized.
+However, we have way more samples for non-target class, that's why we're
+okay with initializing both mixtures with more components than 10 (to simplify development).

+For our runs, clearly the most performant and the best converging models are those with 24 components.
+The model
-The model we selected for further use is located at `models/gmm_audio_24_27.npz` (24 components, 27 iterations).
+we selected for further use is located at `models/gmm_audio_24_27.npz` (24 components, 27 iterations).

 ## Image training evaluation

 See the following figure for the performance of the ResNet18 model (train and validation loss and validation accuracy).

 ![ResNet18 performance](doc/resnet_stats.png)